RaspberryPiFoundation/python-curriculum/en-GB/lessons/Turtle Power/Turtle Power.md

 ...

 #Introduction:  { .intro}
-In this project, you'll learn to use *loops* to easily repeat parts of your programs.
+In this project, you'll learn how to use a 'turtle' to draw awesome shapes and patterns.

 #Step 1: Hello, turtle! { .activity}